 Just remember to align your logo with your chosen color palette if you don’t want it to stick out like a sore thumb!

-7 Build Your Key Landing Pages
+7 Build Your Key Pages

 Specifically, we’re talking about your:

 Homepage: This is the first port of call for most people who visit your site, so it needs to look amazing.
-Beyond that, it should explain what the website is about, and make it easy for people to find relevant content deeper in the site.
+Beyond that, it should explain what the website is about, and make it easy for people to find relevant content deeper into the site.

 About us page: Your opportunity to explain who you are and what makes you tick.
-Talk through your own fitness journey and don’t shy away from adding a little color here.
+Talk through your own fitness journey, and don’t shy away from adding a little color here.

 Contact page: At the very least, your contact page should incorporate links to your various social media profiles.
 You could also add a contact form or email address for people who want to get in touch directly.